Code of Business Conduct and Ethics

 Any waiver of this Code for executive officers (including, where required by applicable laws, our principal executive officer, principal financial officer, principal accounting officer or controller (or persons performing similar functions)) or directors may be authorized only by our Board of Directors or, to the extent permitted by the rules of Nasdaq, a committee of the Board and will be disclosed to stockholders as required by applicable laws, rules and regulations.

 To facilitate compliance with this Code, we have implemented a program of Code awareness, training and review.
 We have established the position of Compliance Officer to oversee this program.
-The Compliance Officer is a person to whom you can address any questions or concerns.
-The Compliance Officer, David Thomson, may be reached at (661) 7755350 or email@example.com.
+Our Compliance Officer may be reached at (661) 775-5331.
+You can address any questions or concerns to the Compliance Officer or our General Counsel.
 In addition to fielding questions about the Code or providing guidance on specific situations, the Compliance Officer is responsible for:

 - investigating possible violations of the Code;